satya77/Thesis_Entity_Embeddings/README.md

-# Master Thesis
+# Master's Thesis
-Repository of my written work for my master thesis, which does not have a title yet.
+This repository contains my master thesis about Learning Joint Vector Representations of Words and Named Entities.